-The Morgan Silver Dollar was a United States dollar coin that was produced from 1878 to 1904 and then again in 1921.
-It was the first silver dollar minted after the Coinage Act of 1973 which ended the free coining silver.
+The Morgan silver dollar was a United States dollar coin that was produced from 1878 to 1904 and then again in 1921.
+It was the first silver dollar minted after the Coinage Act of 1873, which ended the free coining of silver.
 By the end of 1921, the Morgan version was replaced by the Peace dollar.
 Overall, more than 600 million Morgan dollars were minted in 96 different date-and-mint combinations and hundreds of millions were melted over the years.
 Nevertheless, vast amounts of Morgan dollars still piled up in the Treasury’s vaults, as well as in bank vaults nationwide.
-Subsequently, in the early 1960s, when the price for silver was rising, people started buying large quantities of the coin at face value and the Treasury stopped exchanging silver certificates for the Morgan Dollar.
-By 1964, only 2.9 million Morgan Dollars were left – most of them of the scarce Carson City variety which were sold by the General Services Administration from 1972 through 1980 at a great profit.
+Subsequently, in the early 1960s, when the price for silver was rising, people started buying large quantities of the coin at face value and the Treasury stopped exchanging silver certificates for the Morgan dollar.
+By 1964, only 2.9 million Morgan dollars were left – most of them of the scarce Carson City variety, which were sold by the General Services Administration from 1972 through 1980 at a great profit.

-The Morgan Silver Dollar is one of the most popular collector’s coins, if not THE most popular collector’s coin, in the United States.
+The Morgan silver dollar is one of the most popular collector’s coins, if not THE most popular collector’s coin, in the United States.
 They are revered for their large size and classic look.
-However, the value of the coins varies significantly depending on condition, mintmark, and year.
-For example, since there are limited numbers of the Carson City coins because of the smaller mintages of coins that were produced by that branch mint, Morgan Dollar coins with the mintmark CC are highly coveted and sell for a high price.
+However, the value of the Morgan dollar coins varies significantly depending on condition, mint mark, and year.
+For example, since there are limited numbers of the Carson City silver dollar because of the smaller mintages of coins that were produced by that branch mint, Morgan dollar coins with the mint mark CC are highly coveted and sell for a high price.